VolodymyrOrlov/rate-limit-scala/README.md

 # Internals

-The service relies on Redis to keep its state and can be scaled out horizontally.
+The service relies on Redis to keep its state (mainly tokens) and can be scaled out horizontally.
+Under the hood it implements [Token bucket](https://en.wikipedia.org/wiki/Token_bucket) algorithm where it keeps tokens.